zubeax/zubeax.github.io/_posts/2023-11-30-the-journey-starts.markdown

 tags: kubernetes raspberrypi
 ---
-After initially being quite excited about the possibilities offered by [Kubernetes](https://kubernetes.io/) on [GCP](https://cloud.google.com/), i was quickly frustrated by the fact that operations kept us at arms length from playing on the Cloud Console (aka command line).<br/>
+After initially being quite excited about the possibilities offered by [Kubernetes](https://kubernetes.io/) on [GCP](https://cloud.google.com/), i was quickly frustrated by the fact that operations kept us at arm's length from playing on the Cloud Console (aka command line).<br/>
 Turns out Google has to earn money, so all resources have to be paid for.
 On top of that every change is going through [Terraform](https://www.terraform.io/) in a Gitops pipeline.
 It was quite disenchanting.